What powers the wind from the black hole accretion disc in GRO J1655-40?: A specific thermal-radiative wind model

 The density of our wind in the region where Fe\,{\sc xxii} is produced is similar (within a factor 2) to that required from the {\tt pion} analysis (see Fig.\ref{fig:radial_profile}).
-The overall optical depth to electron scattering along this sightline ($\cos \theta =0.12$) is $\tau_{\rm es}\sim0.8$ (Fig.\ref{fig:integral}), a factor 2 lower than that required to attenuate the intrinsic luminosity down to the level observed.
+The overall optical depth to electron scattering along this sightline ($\cos \theta =0.15$) is $\tau_{\rm es}\sim 1.0$ (Fig.\ref{fig:integral}), a factor 2 lower than that required to attenuate the intrinsic luminosity down to the level observed.
 Both these order 2 mismatches are likely due to the additional illumination of the outer disc by scattered flux in the wind which is not included in our radiative hydrodynamics code.
 This will increase the density of the wind and hence decrease the observed flux.
+Nonetheless, even without scattering, the thermal-radiative wind simulation shows a good overall match to the observed absorption structure.
+The wind density (dotted grey line in Fig. \ref{fig:radial_profile}) drops as $\sim R^{-1}$ over an order of magnitude change in radius, from $(0.1-1)R_{\rm out}=(0.05-0.5)R_{\rm IC}$.

+This strongly contrasts with the expectations of optically thin thermal winds as $n\propto R^{-2}$ at high inclination angles \citep{Luketic2010}.
+These are the result of the base wind density of $n_0(R) \propto R^{-2}$ is set by the thermal instability via $\Xi_c$ with optically thin limit ($\tau=0$).

-Nonetheless, even without scattering, the thermal-radiative wind simulation shows a very good match to the observed absorption structure.
-The wind density (dotted grey line) remains almost constant over a large range in radii from $(0.1-1)R_{\rm out}=(0.05-0.5)R_{\rm IC}$, and then decreases rapidly as the wind spills over beyond the outer edge of the disc.
-This is quite different to the behaviour of optically thin winds, which have $n_{\rm H}\propto r^{-2}$, so are at constant ionisation parameter.
-Here the ionisation parameter in the wind is highly stratified, with high ionisation material (Fe {\sc xxvii}: black and {\sc xxvi}: red) located at smaller radii while Fe\,{\sc xxii} (magenta) peaks towards the outer disc radius.
+Hence the luminosity ionisation parameter $\xi=L/nR^2$ is constant, which is quite unlike the wind seen in these data.
+Instead, in our optically thick thermal-radiative wind, there is a wide range in ionisation parameter in the wind, with high ionisation material (Fe {\sc xxvii}: black and {\sc xxvi}: red) located at smaller radii while Fe\,{\sc xxii} (magenta) peaks towards the outer disc radius.
 This gives a higher line of sight velocity (dashed line) for the higher ionisation ion states, as observed.

 Thus the results of this single radiation hydrodynamic simulation of an optically thick thermal-radiative wind give a good overall match to all the observed features, both the density derived from the metastable level of Fe {\sc xxii} and the range of ion species seen, and to their observed velocities.
 This shows that thermal-radiative winds are not excluded by this unique observation of GRO J1655-40, and in fact given that there no real free parameters barring the inclination, this proof of concept calculation gives strong evidence in favour of an optically thick, thermal-radiative wind as the explanation of these data.
 However, given the interest in magnetic winds in the literature, we revisit the magnetic wind solutions and compare the results of these models to our thermal-radiative wind solution.